pretix/pretix-docs/docs/topics/ticket-secrets.md

 If you want to switch to the signature scheme, navigate to :navpath:Your event: → :fa3-wrench: Settings → Tickets:.
 Under "Ticket code generator", select "pretix signature scheme 1".

+## Additional information

+pretix does not support linear barcodes, also known as 1D barcodes.
+There are several reasons for this:

+ 1. A linear barcode with 32 characters is too long to be scanned from a phone screen or from a small printed ticket.
+ 2. A linear barcode does not have the redundancy of a QR code, so scanning it from damaged or dirty paper may be impossible.
+ 3. Laser barcode scanners do not work on most phone screens, so a more advanced barcode scanner is necessary anyway.